 Other potential culprits include any type of powered cutting equipment, ladders, scaffolding, and car jacks.
 The variety of injuries and trauma suffered by amateur tradesmen is as wide as the array of tools and equipment that cause them: strains, burns, breaks, gouges, piercings, cuts, lacerations, electric shock, poisoning, crushing, and even death.

-Each of the four elements represents one or more types of hazard.
+Each of the 4 elements represents 1 or more types of hazard.
 Analyze your next project in terms of these elements and see if you don't recognize familiar perils and perhaps discover some new ones.

 Obviously, fire is heat, and any source of heat can be dangerous.
 Typical sources of heat include soldering irons, various torches, wallpaper steamers, glue guns, and all internal combustion engines.
 But what about other sources of heat, like the sun, which can heat metal roofing to skin-searing temperatures in just a few minutes?
 Saw blades can be hot too, especially jammed ones.
 The reflex to pull away from a flaming hot roof flashing as you are trying to yank it free can be as dangerous as too much lighter fluid on the grill.
 More so if you happen to be on a ladder.
 And don't forget that ubiquitous form of fire—electricity, which can fry you as easily and even quicker than a flame.
 Even a nonlethal jolt of household current can cause burns or make you jump.
 And what kind of a holiday will it be if that happens while you're on the roof putting up holiday lights?